-1.1 Dynamic score prerequisite
+1.1 Vehicle provisions assessment

-To qualify for dynamic assessment points, an assessment is made on the vehicle's provisions for the safe carriage of children and how well it accommodates a variety of child restraints available on the European market.
-Where the prerequisite is met, the full dynamic score based on Q6 and Q10 performance will be applied to the overall Crash Protection score.
+An assessment is made on the vehicle's provisions for the safe carriage of children and how well it accommodates a variety of child restraints available on the European market.
+Where the prerequisite is met, no penalty will be applied to the overall Crash Protection score.
 The Vehicle Provisions assessment is detailed in Section 2.1.

-The prerequisite number of points required in the Vehicle Provisions assessment is 7.0 points in 2026 and 2027.
+The prerequisite number of points required in the vehicle provisions assessment is 7.0 points in 2026 and 2027.
 This prerequisite rises to 8.0 points from 1st January 2028 onwards.

-Where the prerequisites have NOT been met, a penalty shall be applied to the overall Crash Protection score.
+Where the prerequisite score is NOT been met, a penalty shall be applied to the overall Crash Protection score.
 Individual dynamic scores from the Q6 and Q10 dummies and test scores will not be penalised.
 The Crash Protection score will be reduced by the difference between the prerequisite limit (e.g. 7 points in 2026), and the number points scored in the Vehicle Provisions assessment.
 For example: